jacksonpkennedy/ds5030-project-1/README.md

 ## Critical Evaluation
 Critically evaluate your work in part 4.
 Do your sequences have the properties of the training data, and if not, why not?
 Are your estimates credible and reliable, or is there substantial uncertainty in your results?
 (15/100 pts)

-Our data had fewer samples for the edge score differential buckets.
-This lower sample size means that our confidence interval is larger than if we had a larger dataset with more games involving high score differentials.
-The rest of the probabilities that are associated with the more mid-range score differentials have many more samples, so the confidence intervals are going to be better.
+Our data had meaningfully fewer observations for the tail score differential buckets; hence we're less certain in the magnitude (not direction) of the rubber band effect at those states.
+The [25, 30) and [-30, 25) buckets, for example, account for less than 200 total observations whereas the middle states (e.g., [0, 5)) have over 8,000.

 ## Conclusion
 Write a conclusion that explains the limitations of your analysis and potential for future work on this topic.
 (10/100 pts)